DoctorFang/DoctorFang.github.io/_pages/ortho.md

 tags: [research, musculoskeletal modeling]
 ---

-## Vision
+## Goal

-We aim to understand the musculoskeletal system,
+To understand, prevent, and recover from musculoskeletal problems, such as osteoporosis and ostearthritis.

 ## Projects